Pylons/pyramid/docs/index.rst

 `repoze.virginia <http://svn.repoze.org/repoze.virginia/trunk/>`_ is a
 very simple dynamic file rendering application.
-It is willing to render structured text documents, HTML documents, and images from a disk directory.
+It is willing to render structured text documents, HTML documents, and images from a filesystem directory.
 This application runs the `repoze.org
 <http://repoze.org>`_ website.
 Check this application out of
 Subversion via::